The css module#

 The

-is False, the @import atrule is ignored.
+pathargument is currently unused.
+Ifallow_importis False, the @import atrule is ignored.

 - classmethod from_text(text, filename='', path=None, allow_import=True)[source]#